LingDong-/dither-lang/README.md

 - **CPU and GPU, web or native: write once.** Dither code can be directly compiled to shaders.
 Dither and its standard libraries runs natively on windows, mac, linux and the web.

-- **Static type inference.** The merits of types without the hassle of writing them.
+- **Automatic inference of variable types.** The merits of a typed-system without the hassle of writing them.

 - **Vector math, built-in.** Vector and matrix operations are integrated into the syntax of Dither.